Breast Augmentation Scars: What to Expect

 The decision regarding which incision is the best for your specific case will depend on many factors that you will discuss at your consultation appointment.

-Will I have breast implant scars after six months?
+Will I have breast augmentation scars after six months?

 Scarring is a natural process of healing, and it is likely that yes, you will have breast implant scars after 6 months.
 The good news is that scars fade over time.
 Also, your surgeon’s technical expertise creates the finest lines possible for surgical procedures.
 The goal is a beautiful aesthetic result, with minimal to light, barely noticeable scarring.